vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 <%= image_tag "list_view/twitter_tweet.png", alt: "Twitter tweet", title: "Twitter tweet" %>

 Here we can see a listitem for the twitter application.
 This list Item is arranged in a Relative layout with images and multiple text views aligned to each other.
-This is how a list view is designed.
+This is how a listview is designed.

-Once we have the listitem, we bind the listview to the Adapter and then use listitems to display the data in listview.
+Once we have the listitem, we bind the listview to the Adapter and then use list items to display the data in listview.

-In the coming sections, we will learn more about how we create complex list items and how to attach them to the Adapter.
+In the coming sections, we will learn more about how we create custom list items and how to attach them to the Adapter.

 ##Adapter

-Adapter is a bridge between the View (e.g. ListView) and the underlying data for that view.
+Android Adapter is a bridge between the View (e.g. ListView) and the underlying data for that view.
 An adapter manages the data and adapts the data to the individual rows (listItems) of the view.

-We bind the adapter with list view via *setAdapter* method.
+We bind the adapter with listview via *setAdapter* method.
 Now, Let us see how adapter works with the help of the following image.

 <%= image_tag "list_view/Adapter.png", alt: "Adapters", title: "Adapters" %>

 As stated earlier, Adapters act as a bridge to the views.
 To interact with the view, adapters call the getView() method which returns a view for each item within the adapter view.
-This is a list item which we have seen earlier.
+This is a listitem which we have seen earlier.
 The layout format and the corresponding data for an item within the adapter view are set in the getView() method.

 Once we have a reference to the view, we can get the data from the data source either in an Array list or a cursor.
 We can then bind the data to the view items.
 All this is done in getView Method.
 In coming sections, we will look as to how we can achieve this in our code.

->Watchout: Typically as you scroll the list view to improve the performance and save time in creating a new view , Android recycles the views that go out of focus.
+>Watchout: Typically as you scroll the listview to improve the performance and save time in creating a new view , Android recycles the views that go out of focus.

 Typically you do not have to deal directly with the Adapter class.
 Android provides you commonly used Adapters like :